B&C World's Record - Non-Typical Mule Deer

 “On November 25, 1926, I and two friends, driving an old 1914 Model T Ford, left Edmonton for Chip Lake, Alberta, a distance of approximately 100 miles."
 Broder said.
 "The weather was 20 degrees Fahrenheit with a foot of soft snow on the ground.
 At a sawmill camp, near Chip Lake, we hired a team of horses and a sleigh to haul our gear and equipment.
 Finding a good cabin near the lake, we used this instead of putting up our tent.

 At 355-2/8 points, the rack's final score replaced the former world’s record by over half as many points.
-And the antlers may have scored higher if they'd been measured after the initial 60-day drying period—they was not officially scored until 1960.
+And the antlers may have scored higher if they'd been measured after the initial 60-day drying period—they were not officially scored until 1960.
 The rack was impressive enough that a drawing of it appeared in the 1939 edition of North American Big Game.
 Broder acknowledged his record with the determined words of a dedicated and optimistic sportsman—“I started hunting in the year 1909 and have never missed a season since," he said.
 "I am now 72 and in fair health.
 Who can tell, I may yet beat my old 1926 record!”